ccarfi/the-agency-wiki-v1/assets/growing/grow-agency-small-to-medium.md

 ### TAW: Once you have your workflow a little more retooled around building at scale, what’s next on the list?

 EK: The next thing I’ve seen our most successful partners do is specialize in a few industry verticals.
-You may have had some success walking up and down main street and collecting customers of all different stripes, but after you’ve tooled up your site building flows, it makes a lot of sense to focus on a few customer segments to build for.
+You may have had some success walking up and down Main Street and collecting customers of all different stripes, but after you’ve tooled up your site building flows, it makes a lot of sense to focus on a few customer segments to build for.
 For instance if you’ve created a few plumber websites in the past and have some experience with that industry, it’s probably a good target for you going forward.
 All you need to do is build a few of your own unique plumber site templates and start marketing to this vertical.
 This allows you to leverage any industry knowledge you’ve accumulated and streamlines your workflow.
 Both are key to ramping up customer acquisition.

 ### TAW: Once you’ve focused on a few key verticals, I imagine you’d have to expand your geographic footprint.
 Is that right?